Midstackdev/mern-exchange/README.md

 ```
 DELAY_IN_MINUTES='minutes-elapsed-for-rates-to-refresh'
 ```
-- This is should be set lower for all currencies rates to be loaded.
-There is a concurrency limit but handled somehow.
+- This is the number of minutes for Coin Api Rates to refresh our rates.
+Note: we are limited to 100 calls per day.

 ## Available Scripts